 SRS Workshop Robots

-Whether you’re just getting started in robotics or want to learn about more advanced topics, the SRS Workshop Robots are great choices.
-The basic kits enable you to explore robot design, construction, and programming.
-The Boe-bot Arduino UNO kit is simple and available for purchase for $125 (cash, check, or charge.)
-It is not sold apart from our club or on our website because these heavily discounted kits were designed for to encourage the beginner and promote the mission of the Society to build robots.
-Purchasers of the kits are encouraged to bring them to meetings, attend workshops, and participate in contests.
-You can bring them to monthly meetings and ask for help if you need it.
+The SRS has a couple good starter kit robots that try to balance pre-designed functionality with builder creative license.
+Consider the following: Whether you’re just getting started in robotics or just want to learn about more advanced topics, the SRS Workshop Robots are great choices.
+These basic kits enable you to explore robot design, construction, and programming within a well-documented learning environment.
+These kits are not sold as presented apart from our club or on our website.
+They are customized for the SRS and heavily discounted to encourage the beginner, and to promote the mission of the Society to help people build robots.
+Purchasers of the kits are encouraged to share what they’re doing with them at meetings and participate in contests.
+Bring them to monthly online meetings and ask for help if you need it.

 The Encoder is the Newsletter of the Seattle Robotics Society.
 We hope you find it informative and useful.
 We’re sorry it hasn’t been updated for a while, but even though technology and robotics evolve rapidly, many things don’t change that much.
-People seem to be quite busy and prefer building robots to writing about them, so come to the meetings to see them.
-However, if you are interested in writing something that you believe would be helpful or interesting to our members, we would love to talk to you about publishing it.
+People seem to be quite busy and prefer building robots to writing about them.
+If you are interested in writing something that you believe would be helpful or interesting to our members, we would love to talk to you about publishing it in the Encoder.
 Contact us at SeattleRoboticsSociety(at)gmail.com, Subject: Encoder Article.
-We have scanned and posted some pre-Internet issues of the original Encoder magazine from one member’s stash.
-Check these out for some SRS history and to see how far robotics have come since the club started.
+Just create a PDF file of your article and we can drop it right in.
+Here’s a link to our writer’s guide to help you get started.

 Robothon is the Seattle Robotics Society’s signature public event where we show off our robots and get to talk to lots of people about robotics.
-Robothon usually happens at the Seattle Center Armory in the fall, is free and open to the public, and is filled with exciting competitions, continuous floor demonstrations, interesting displays, and there are always plenty of people to answer questions about the SRS and robots.
+Robothon usually happens at the Seattle Center Armory in the fall, is free and open to the public, and is filled with exciting competitions, continuous floor demonstrations, interesting displays, and lots of people to answer questions about the SRS and robots.
 Between Robothons we sometimes have “Special Contest Days” featuring some of the typical Robothon contests.
 Watch the SRS homepage and visit the Robothon website for event details and contest rules.

 FIRSTWA is an amazing, energetic organization dedicated to exposing kids to the exciting possibilities of science, technology, engineering, and mathematics (STEM) wrapped together in robotics.
-Its primary focus is to provide opportunities for young people in Washington state to participate in the four programs (FLLE, FLLC, FTC, FRC) and contests developed by FIRST.
+Its primary focus is to provide opportunities for young people in Washington state to participate in the four programs (FLLE, FLLC, FTC, FRC) and compete in contests developed by FIRST.